Short Trips for Target Birds

 The 88 foot “Makai” has 4 separate air conditioned cabins that sleep 10 guests, all with bunk beds.
 There are no single rooms.
 All rooms are shared.

-Two of the cabins have 2 bunk beds, one has 3 bunks, and one with 3 bunks with a curtain partitioning the cabin.
-The cabins with 2 bunk beds will be reserved for couples on a first come first served basis.
+One cabins has 2 bunk beds, one cabin has 3 bunks, and one with 3 bunks with a curtain partitioning the cabin.
+The cabins with 2 bunk beds will be reserved for a couple on a first come first served basis.
 The remaining cabins may have to be mixed sexes depending upon the group makeup.
 If you do not have a roommate, you will be assigned one.

 Bring a towel and wash cloth with you, as these are not provided on board.
 Linens are provided.